middyjs/middy/website/docs/integrations/lambda-powertools.md

 title: Powertools for AWS Lambda
 ---

-Powertools is a developer toolkit to implement Serverless [best practices and increase developer velocity](https://s12d.com/middy-intro).
+Powertools for AWS is a developer toolkit to implement Serverless [best practices and increase developer velocity](https://s12d.com/middy-intro).

-You can use Powertools in both TypeScript and JavaScript code bases.
+You can use Powertools for AWS in both TypeScript and JavaScript code bases.

 :::note

 Powertools officially supports `@middy/core` v3.x only.
-In most cases, you can use Powertools with `@middy/core` v4.x, but support is provided on a best-effort basis.
+In most cases when using Node.js 16 or higher you can use Powertools with `@middy/core` v4.x, however support is provided on a best-effort basis and we recommend using `@middy/core` v3.x.

 :::